© Copy right by EEO 21, LLC

 National Origin (Korea, Russia, Kenya, etc.), Ancestry (Korean, Russian, African, etc.), Disability (back

-injury, asthma, PTSD, depression, etc.), Religion (Islam, Christianity, Buddhism, etc.), and Retaliation
+injury, asthma, PTSD, depression, etc.), Religion (Islam, Christianity, Buddhism, etc.), sexual

 Since the complaint must be reported within 45 days of occurrence (for federal employment